hightechu/hightechu-discord-bot/GETTING_STARTED_INSTRUCTORS.md

 You will need to invite each HighTechU Student to the HighTechU GitHub Organization.
 For more information, visit "[Inviting users to join your organization](https://docs.github.com/en/organizations/managing-membership-in-your-organization/inviting-users-to-join-your-organization)".

-> Note: It is important that HighTechU Students accept the invitation to join the orgnization to prevent access issues.
+> Note: It is important that HighTechU Students accept the invitation to join the organization to prevent access issues.

 ## Adding Students to the HighTechU Team